deathworlders/online/content/books/deathworlders/chapter-83-singularity.md

 Ian wasn’t having it.
 “Whether they were harmless or not, you damn near blew me and mine out of the sky while you were at it!”

 So-called-Keeda’s expression turned more serious.
 “I offer this as constructive criticism: a hot-headed captain will *not do.* And it is out of an abundance of caution that your opponent did not destroy you.
-Had he been a bit more *hot-headed…*you would not be here.”
+Had he been a bit more *hot-headed* you would not be here.”

 “So the round that splattered the shuttle I was riding was just your man chasing us off?”